frankgreco/terraform-provider-edge/docs/index.md

 subcategory: ""
 description: |-
   The Edge provider provides the ability to configure a Ubiquiti Edge device.
+  ~> You must use -parallelism=1 on all destroy and apply operations because the EdgeOS configuration API is not safe for concurrent use.
 ---

 # edge Provider

 The Edge provider provides the ability to configure a Ubiquiti Edge device.

+~> You must use `-parallelism=1` on all `destroy` and `apply` operations because the EdgeOS configuration API is not safe for concurrent use.

 ## Example Usage